lynnfaraday/aresmush.com/_root/tutorials/install/setup-server.md

 Ares needs a few things installed on the server.
 For your convenience, a set of install scripts help to automate the necessary setup.

+> <i class="fa fa-exclamation-triangle"></i> **Note:** The automated install scripts assume you're using a Digital Ocean droplet with only a single MUSH running on it.
+If you're using a different environement, you may need to customize the install script or just use it as a reference and run the commands manually.

 1. Log into your [Server Shell](/tutorials/install/server-shell).

 2. Copy/paste the following commands to run them: